© Crown copyright 2018

 are gauged and calibrated, with calibration tables readily available.

 There’s no requirement to mark particular items, however we expect the use of plant and vessels to be identifiable in your business records.

 5.5 Making alterations, repairs or carrying out maintenance

-You don’t need to inform us if you carry out maintenance or repairs or make minor alterations.
+You do not need to inform us if you carry out maintenance or repairs or make minor alterations.

-You’ll only need to inform us directly if you wish to make significant changes to your approved processes or schedule of plant (see paragraph 3.1).
+You’ll only need to inform us directly if you wish to make significant changes to your approved processes or schedule of plant (read paragraph 3.1).